 On December 10, 2009, Marinova Pty.
-Limited ("Marinova"), a company organized and operating under the laws of Australia, filed a Notice of Arbitration and Statement of Claim with the International Centre for Dispute Resolution, which is a division of the American Arbitration Association, against Mannatech Incorporated and Mannatech (International) Limited (collectively, "Mannatech").
+Limited ("Marinova"), a company duly organized and operating under the laws of Australia, filed a Notice of Arbitration and Statement of Claim with the International Centre for Dispute Resolution, which is a division of the American Arbitration Association, against Mannatech Incorporated and Mannatech (International) Limited (collectively, "Mannatech").
 Marinova's claims stem from the parties' April 27, 2007 Purchase Agreement, which was entered into between Marinova and Mannatech (International) Limited and executed by Marinova and Mannatech, Incorporated.
-Through the Purchase Agreement, Marinova agreed to sell and Mannatech agreed to buy set quantities of glyconutrient powder that Mannatech uses in the manufacturing of some its products. :Marinova claims that Mannatech the Purchase Agreement by not buying certain quantities of Marinova's product.
-Marinova alternatively claims that Mannatech, Incorporated otroiously interfered with the Purchase Agreement.
+Through the Purchase Agreement, Marinova agreed to sell and Mannatech agreed to buy set quantities of glyconutrient powder that Mannatech uses in the manufacturing of some its products.
+Marinova claims that Mannatech breached the Purchase Agreement by not buying certain quantities of Marinova's product.
+Marinova alternatively claims that Mannatech, Incorporated tortiously interfered with the Purchase Agreement.
 Finally, Marinova claims that Mannatech, Incorporated made fraudulent representations to Marinova upon which Marinova claims it relied in executing the Purchase Agreement.
-Marinova claims that Mannatech's actions have caused Marinova over \$5,000,000 in damages, as well as attorneys' fees and costs.
+Marinova claims that Mannatech's actions have caused them over \$5,000,000 in damages, as well as attorneys' fees and costs.

 On January 15, 2010, Mannatech filed its Answering Statement and Counterclaims, through which Mannatech asserted affirmative defenses in response to Marinova's claims, including that Marinova's own actions or omissions contributed to or caused Marinova's alleged injury.
 Mannatech also filed a counterclaim for breach of contract, through which Mannatech alleges that Marinova sold Mannatech non-conforming powder and then refused to reimburse Mannatech the amount it paid for the non-conforming powder, thereby breaching the Purchase Agreement.
 Mannatech further alleges that Marinova separately breached the Purchase Agreement by marketing its powder to one or more of Mannatech's competitors in violation of an amendment to the Purchase Agreement's exclusivity clause.
-Finally, Manna tech requested declaratory judgments from the arbitration panel, including a judgment that Mannatech is seeking damages in the amount it paid for the non-conforming product, as well as damages from Marinova's breach of the parties' exclusivity agreement, attorneys' fees, and costs.
+Finally, Mannatech requested declaratory judgments from the arbitration panel, including a judgment that Mannatech is not obligated to purchase any additional product from Marinova because Marinova breached the Purchase Agreement.
+Mannatech is seeking damages in the amount it paid for the non-conforming product, as well as damages from Marinova's breach of the parties' exclusivity agreement, attorneys' fees, and costs.